kpradeep12/code-blogger/_posts/2021-10-07-common-workflows-in-git-for-developers.md

 categories: [git, workflow]
 image: /assets/images/banners/common-workflows-in-git.png
 description: "Most of the time, we try to search for solutions for some common Git problems.
 I started compiling them on this page; it might help you understand or learn more about Git."
-published: false
 ---

 In this article we will look at some common Git workflows.

 * Connect local repo to Github repository
 * Check if any new changes in remote
+* Exclude some files/directories from staging
+* Working on tags
 {:toc}

 ### Connect local repo to Github repository

 At a later point, you might want to connect the local repo with the Github repository.
 To do that, initiate the git project and sync it by following the below commands.

-{% highlight bash%}
+{% highlight bash %}
 #initiate git project in loca repo
 git init .